4-Day Weather Forecast For Burlington - NewsBreak

 4-Day Weather Forecast For Burlington

-Areas of fog then patchy fog during the day; while chance of showers and thunderstorms overnight
+Widespread frost then slight chance of rain showers during the day; while slight chance of rain showers then slight chance of rain and snow showers overnight

 - Light wind